beastylele/Temperature-Converter/README.md

-# Temperature-Convertor
+# Temperature-Converter

-This is a simple temperature convertor
+This is a simple temperature converter

 Languages Used:
 - HTML